joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 the developer and team experience—maturity in one thread can pull up others with it.

-They’ve matured a little bit on the observability front, part of the problem a lot of these teams face is that they’re still not consistently using the API gateway as the standardized technology for understanding ingress.
+They’ve matured a little bit on the observability front, but part of the problem a lot of these teams face is that they’re still not consistently using the API gateway as the standardized technology for understanding ingress.
 Given the problems they’re experiencing, that’s probably where they’re going to focus their efforts next.

-Another thing that's happening nowhere is that they have more than one team using the API gateway.
+Another thing that's happening here is that they have more than one team using the API gateway.
 Before, it was the two co-founders, then for a time it was just a single team.
 Now?
 Multiple teams own their own path on `api.example.com` and it's no longer optional to have the API gateway be the